 Return to Chamonix

 Wake up at around 07:00 and by 8.30 after breakfast we descend at a back down to the valley.
 On our drive back we will aim to have a stop for an Italian coffee and ice cream and by the afternoon we arrive back to Chamonix (1 hr 30 mins drive).
 It is very important that you can have a good rest in the afternoon in preparation for the coming days.
 We will also finalise any equipment changes.

 7km / 0m up / 900m down / 2-3 hours Trekking

 Begin the Mont Blanc Climb

 Climbing Mont Blanc takes two days, but we add in a spare day in case of bad weather to maximise your chance of success.
-We start by driving to Les Houches (10 min) and then taking uplifts on the Bellevue cable car followed by the Tramway du Mont Blanc train to Refuge du Nid d’Aigle which sits at 2372m.
-From here we hike to the Tete Rousse hut (3167m) for an overnight stay, followed by an ascent of Mont Blanc via the Gouter route the following morning.
+We start by driving to Les Houches (10 min) and then taking uplifts on the Bellevue cable car followed by the Tramway du Mont Blanc train to the Refuge du Nid d’Aigle which sits at 2372m.
+From here we hike to the Tete Rousse hut (3167m) for an overnight stay in preparation for our summit attempt the following morning.

 Spare Summit Day / Return to Chamonix

 In the morning we descend from the Gouter hut (3813m) to the Refuge du Nid d’Aigle (2372m) and take the Tramway du Mont Blanc followed by the Bellevue cable car down to Les Houches.
 The descent normally takes around 4-5 hours.
 We then drive back to the Chamonix and that signals the end of the climb.
 This will normally be around 13:00-14:00 in the afternoon.Usually everyone heads out into Chamonix for dinner together on the final evening to round off the week.
 Our guides join and the atmosphere is always one of celebration, relief, epic stories and future plans.